 9. Debian vs. Ubuntu: Free or Proprietary Software

-So you may need to grab some paid or proprietary software.
-In this situation, Ubuntu wins the crown as its software center comes with many useful free and proprietary applications.
-You can still get non-free software in Debian, but it’s not that easy as on Ubuntu.
+In this situation, Ubuntu is the best option as its software center comes with many high-quality free and proprietary applications.
+Although you can get non-free software in Debian, it’s more complicated than on Ubuntu.

-You must be aware that Microsoft acquires GitHub.
-Why they do that to get an open source software hub?
-It’s nothing but to get open source community support for the Microsoft app store and its software repo for competing with other software vendors like Google Play Store, Apple’s App Store, etc.
+As you are probably aware, Microsoft has acquired GitHub.
+There can only be one reason for this acquisition: to get the open source community’s support for the Microsoft app store and its software repository.
+This will help them compete with other software vendors like Google Play Store, Apple’s App Store, etc.

-For a particular business or enterprise requirement, Canonical is there to help you with a price tag.
-And on the other side, you have to rely on volunteers community support for Debian entirely.
+If you need assistance with a business or enterprise requirement, Canonical is there to help you – for a price.
+However, with Debian, you have to rely entirely on volunteers from the community support.

 11. Debian Server vs. Ubuntu Server